 up to 40 times higher.
 Most of these emissions reductions occur in

 other states, however, and thus are not reflected in the state’s

-The conventional inventory also has the potential, by itself, of
+The "in-boundary" inventory also has the potential, by itself, of

 providing misleading evaluation of change over time.
 For example,